-- That means that, as we work to accomplish a specific learning task, training will include how that task affects and is affected by user experience, SEO, security, and other factors that make up a successful website.
+- As we work to accomplish a specific learning task, training will include how that task affects and is affected by user experience, SEO, security, and other factors that make up a successful website.

 - It is not possible to put 20+ years of training into a few months of work with you and/or your employee.
 Be patient with both!

-- Everyone comes to web development with a different set of skills and experiences.
+- Everyone comes to web development with a different set of skills and previous experiences.

 - I cannot tell you how long it will take a particular employee to learn how to do everything you want them to do.

 - There are no extra charges if more than one employee attends the trainings.
-But, adding more people to a training will increase the time it takes.
+But, adding more people to a training will increase the time it takes to do the training.